Medical Student Information

 Please note, being accepted for an AI or elective does not guarantee a residency interview.

-Information on electives can be found throughout this website or by contacting Kim Hatch at [email protected].
+Information on electives can be found throughout this website or by emailing [email protected].
 If you are mailing your application, all required documents should be sent to:

 MetroHealth Medical Center